danielsmaxwell/intro_to_r/archive/README.md

-The data files for this archived learning experience are on my u drive, in the /r_intro_class/data folder.
+The data files for the code in this directory are on my u drive, in the /r_intro_class/data folder, not in the ../data folder as is normally the case.